benpettis/benpettis.github.io/_posts/2020-04-02-party-and-budget.md

   </tbody>
 </table>

-Here are the different departments' budget allocations by Presidential party:
+Here are the DoD budget allocations by Presidential party:

 ![President](/img/president.png)

-Here are the different departments' budget allocations by Senate majority:
+Here are the DoD budget allocations by Senate majority:

 ![Senate](/img/senate.png)

-Here are the different departments' budget allocations by House majority:
+Here are the DoD budget allocations by House majority:

 ![House](/img/house.png)